Lesbian Dictionary Arabic

 The acronym MMMM is the Arabic equivalent of the also acronym LGBT.
 The words that compose it are Misliya, Misli, Mozdawij, and Moghayir, that is, Lesbian, Gay, Bisexual, and Transgender.+

-Moghayir el jins is the positive neologism coined to refer to transgender and transsexual men.
+Moghayirat el jins is the positive neologism coined to refer to transgender and transsexual women.